SeineAle/daytona-md/daytona2.md

 ```bash
 npm install
 ```
-- Create a `.env` file in the `backend` directory and add the following line int it.
+- Create a `.env` file in the `backend` directory and add the following line in it.
 Change "Your Database Connection String" with real MongoDB connection uri.
 ```
 MONGO_URI="Your Database Connection String"
 ```